Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 If your card reading reveals that a treasure is here, it is inside the coffin next to Sergei's body.

 If your card reading indicates an encounter with Strahd in this area, he is lying across Sergei's cof­ fin, weeping.

+K86.
+STRAHD'S TOMB

+A heavy portcullis stands closed in the archway lead­ ing to this tomb.
+Lifting it requires a successful DC 25 Strength check.

+Black marble steps descend to a dark tomb that has a vaulted ceiling thirty feet overhead.
+The essence of evil permeates the very air.
+The smell of freshly turned earth is here.
+Settled into the dirt on the floor is a shining black coffin of finely waxed wood.
+The coffin's fittings are of brilliant brass, and the lid is closed.
+South of the coffin are three gloomy alcoves.
+An iron lever protrudes from the north wall, east of the tomb's entrance.

+Raising the lever lifts the J?Ortcullis· at the top of the ,stairs..Pullipgitdownlowersthepor.tcU' llis.

+Lying-an4er the ea;t\l:n�;r the east wall of the· tomb:are three vampire spawn°br1deitdressed in SQiled gowns and wearing dirt-encrusted jewelry (see "Treasure" below).
+They rise to attack anyone who ap­ proaches Strahd's coffin.

+A detect magic spell reveals that the western and east­ ern alcoves radiate strong auras of conjuration magic.
+The central alcove is nonmagical.

+Creatures that enter the western alcove are instantly teleported to the western alcove of crypt 32 in area K84.
+Stepping into the eastern alcove has no effect, but any creature that teleports from the eastern alcove of crypt 32 appears here.

+TREASURE

+Strahd lavished many fine gifts on his three brides.

+Ludmilla Vilisevic wears a soiled white wedding gown, a gold tiara (worth 750 gp), and ten gold bracelets (worth 100 gp each).

+Anastrasya Karelova wears a stained and tattered red wedding gown, a black and crimson silk head scarf sewn with precious jewels (worth 750 gp), and a platinum necklace with a black opal pendant (worth 1,500 gp).

+Valenta Popofsky wears a faded gold wedding gown, a platinum mask shaped vaguely like a skull (750 gp), and ten platinum rings set with gemstones (worth 250 gp each).

+TELEPORT DESTINATION

+Characters who teleport to this location from area K78 arrive at the bottom of the stairs, just inside the tomb.

+FORTUNES OF RAVENLOFT

+If your card reading reveals that a treasure is here, it lies in the center alcove.

+If your card reading indicates an encounter with Strahd in this area, he is in his coffin, ready to attack anyone who opens the lid.

+K87.
+GUARDIANS

+The following text assumes that the characters are approaching from area K84.
+If they approach this area from area K88, references to descending stairs should be changed to ascending stairs.

+Wide steps descend to a landing flanked by two alcoves.
+Within each alcove, taking up the full thirty-foot height of the ceiling, is a bronze statue of a warrior holding a spear.
+A soft blue curtain of light flows between the two alcoves.
+Dimly visible on the other side of the curtain are more descending stairs.

+The curtain has no effect �-� cr�·att.i'res,that mo· ve east to west (from area K88 to area :K84)'.

+A creature of lawful good. alignment that moves west to east through the curtain can do so without difficulty, but creatures of other alignments that do so are tele­ por:ted back to the top of the stairs behind them.
+A Small creature can squeeze behind and around one of the bronze statues to circumvent the light curtain.

+K88.
+TOMB OF KING BAROV AND UEEN RAVENOVIA

+This tomb rests in hushed silence.
+Tall, stained glass windows dominate the eastern walls, allowing dim light to fall on two coffins resting atop white marble slabs.
+The one against the north wall is marked King Barov von Zarovich, and the one against the south wall is marked Queen Ravenovia van Roeyen.
+The vaulted ceiling thirty feet overhead is inlaid with a beautiful gold mosaic.

+The stained glass windows are so dirty on the outside

+as to be nearly opaque.
+The windows don't open, but they can be smashed easily.
+Anyone who looks upward through a window can see, 110 feet above, the castle's stone overlook (area K6).
+Anyone who falls out a window here plummets almost 900 feet to the base of the Pillar­ stone of Ravenloft.

+Prying the gold from the ceiling of this tomb would be a long and tedious effort for little reward.

+The north coffin holds a beautifully sculpted, life-sized wax effigy of Strahd's father, King Barov.
+The old king's bones lie in a compartment beneath his effigy.

+The south coffin holds the skeleton of Strahd's mother, Queen Ravenovia.
+(The magic that was meant to pre­ serve her earthly remains failed years ago.)
+A tattered white shroud covers her bones.

+FORTUNES OF RAVENLOFT

+If your card reading reveals that a treasure is here, it lies atop Queen Ravenovia's coffin.

+If your card reading indicates an encounter with Strahd in this area, he is in a frenzy of rage and despair.